-The Cellar Master and the Lesgourgues family taste each batch regularly to select them for blending once they reach their peak.
+François Laura, the house’s Cellar Master and the Lesgourgues family taste each batch regularly to select them for blending once they reach their peak.
 Guaranteeing full traceability of the eaux-de-vie d’Armagnac and transparency for consumers is standard practice at this estate.
 Consequently, each bottle and decanter are systematically labelled with the bottling date and batch number.

 Inventing tomorrow’s Armagnac